C0mposer/Spyro-1-Practice-Rom/wiki/05-level-select.md

 ## Using the Level Select

 Press **Select** to open the inventory screen with the level select.
-Navigate and choose your destination.
-The game will fly Spyro into the selected level just like a normal portal entry.
+Navigate and choose the level you'd like to teleport to.
+It will fly Spyro into the selected level just like a normal portal entry.

 ---